caseymcgon/NFLPlayoffFantasyFootball/README.md

     --> sportsdata_interface.get_all_team_names() should yield city, mascot, FullName, abbreviation etc. (not just FullName)

+- Workarounds that limit API calls (storing all scoring data after the weekend, etc.)

-- Consider a different API that will have PAT info & winner info for cheap
+- Consider a different API that will have PAT info & winner info for cheap (in order to fully automate the app)

 - More Testing